Pharmacogenomics in Patient Care

 Current limitations of pharmacogenomic testing include:

 - One single pharmacogenomic test cannot be used to determine how you will respond to all medications.
-You may need more than one pharmacogenomic test if you are taking more than one medication.
+Your health care team may order a pharmacogenomics panel that tests multiple genes to access how your body breaks down certain medications.

 - Pharmacogenomic tests are not available for all medications.
-Because pharmacogenomic tests are available only for certain medications, your doctor determines if you need to have a pharmacogenomic test prior to beginning a specific treatment.
+Because pharmacogenomic tests are available only for certain medications, your health care team determines if you need to have a pharmacogenomic test prior to beginning a specific treatment.

-- There are currently no pharmacogenomic tests for aspirin and many over-the-counter pain relievers.
+- There are currently no pharmacogenomic tests for aspirin.

 Pharmacogenomics Program Animation